-We work nationwide together with other rescue groups to end breed discrimination and to make sure that victims of dog fighting are given every chance to be adopted or placed with appropriate organizations rather than killed just because of their breed.
+We work nationwide together with other rescue groups to make sure that victims of dog fighting are given every chance to be adopted or placed with appropriate organizations.

 We remember Michael Vick all too well and we will never forget…

-We stand united with animal welfare groups nationwide in the fight of shutting down “Puppy Mills”.
+We stand united with animal welfare groups nationwide in the fight to shut down puppy mills.

 Since our inception with hurricane Katrina in 2005 our disaster relief team of volunteers has responded to both natural and man-made disasters.